nikhil9066/Predict_Diabetes/README.md

 	6. Deploy your application using the deployment script: python3 deployment.py

+ 	7. Check the Kube services
+			minikube service flask-app-service

-	7. Scale the deployment to 5 replicas (uncomment the line if necessary):
-			# kubectl scale --replicas=5 -f flask-app-deployment.yaml
+	8. Scale the deployment to 5 replicas (uncomment the line if necessary): kubectl scale --replicas=5 -f flask-app-deployment.yaml

-	8. Get information about the deployment, services, and pods: kubectl get deployment kubectl get services kubectl get pods
+	9. Get information about the deployment, services, and pods: kubectl get deployment kubectl get services kubectl get pods

+	10. Kube dashboard to check the pods and replicas: minikube dashboard

-	9. Describe the details of the Flask app service: kubectl describe service flask-app-service
+	11. Describe the details of the Flask app service: kubectl describe service flask-app-service

-	10. Restart the deployment to apply any changes: kubectl rollout restart deployment flask-app-deployment
+	12. Restart the deployment to apply any changes: kubectl rollout restart deployment flask-app-deployment

-	11.Clean Up:
+	13. Clean Up:
 			kubectl delete deployment flask-app-deployment
 			kubectl delete service flask-app-service